Peter Warren Dease

-Peter Warren Dease (January 1, 1788 – January 17, 1863) was a Canadian fur trader and Arctic explorer.
+Peter Warren Dease (1 January 1788 – 17 January 1863) was a Canadian fur trader and Arctic explorer.

 Biography

 Early life

-Peter Warren Dease was born at Michilimackinac (now Mackinac Island) on January 1, 1788, the fourth son of Dr. John Dease, a staunch Irish republican and the captain and deputy agent of Indian Affairs, and Jane French, who may have been a Catholic Mohawk from Caughnawaga.
+Peter Warren Dease was born at Fort Mackinac on 1 January 1788, the fourth son of Dr. John Dease, an Irish loyalist and the captain and a deputy agent in the British Indian Department, and Jane French, who may have been a Mohawk from Caughnawaga.
 His father was a nephew of Sir William Johnson, and first cousin of Sir John Johnson.
 He was named after Admiral Sir Peter Warren, an uncle of Sir William Johnson.
 He was raised by his family in Mackinac Island and then Montreal, until he left home at the age of 13 to work in the fur trade.

 Fur trade

-Dease first worked for the New North West (XY) Company at Great Slave Lake.
-After that company's amalgamation with the North West Company in 1804, he was appointed to the position of clerk at Athabaska.
+Dease first worked for the XY Company at Great Slave Lake.
+After that company's amalgamation with the North West Company in 1804, he was appointed to the position of clerk at Athabasca.
 In 1817 he was moved to the Mackenzie District, first at Fort Good Hope, then later at Fort Chipewyan and other Mackenzie posts.
-In 1821, the North West and Hudson's Bay Companies were united, and he became a chief trader for the Hudson's Bay Company, working in the Athabaska district.
+In 1821, the North West and Hudson's Bay Companies were united, and he became a chief trader for the Hudson's Bay Company, working in the Athabasca district.

 Dease was asked by George Simpson to mount an expedition to explore the Finlay River basin in 1823, with the goal of developing the fur trade in that region, however Dease was unable to undertake the expedition that year, and the task was reassigned to Samuel Black.
 However in 1825 he was given the opportunity to participate in Sir John Franklin's third expedition to the Arctic, the Mackenzie River expedition.